The Sun Vanguard

 ON THE BOAT DECK, THE PRESENT

-The gangplank is finally secured into place, and a crewmember with a web tattooed on his face steps forward and makes the announcement that disembarking may commence.
+The gangplank is finally secured into place, and a crewmember with a web tattooed on one half of his face steps forward and makes the announcement that disembarking may commence.

 “Oh, look at that,” says Scarlet.
 “We’re here.”